zazuko/legacy-data.admin.ch/README.md

 # data.admin.ch-site
-the data.admin.ch site

-This provides a server sering the data.admin.ch ontology.
+This provides a server for the domain [data.admin.ch](http://data.admin.ch).
 By default the serve listens to port 8080.

 ## Requirements